-Yes, but to tell you which is your best option, and if it’s bankruptcy, then a good bankruptcy lawyer will want to know about your budget, your job prospects and income-earning potential.
+Yes, but to tell you which is your best option, a good bankruptcy lawyer will want to know about your budget, your job prospects, income-earning potential.
 Your assets, and equity you have.
 Any money out there you can collect, or people trying to collect against you with court cases.
-There’s a whole lot that needs to be considered before a licensed professional tells someone what they should do.
+There’s a lot that needs to be considered before a licensed professional tells someone what they should do.

 Should I Get my Appendix Removed?
 And What’s the Cost

 People call asking “should I file bankruptcy” and “what’s a bankruptcy cost” and I want to help them but sometimes a responsible bankruptcy attorney just doesn’t have an answer without fully understanding the situation.
 It’s like calling a doctor and saying on the phone, “I have a stomach ache should I get cut open and have my appendix taken out?”

 What would you say to a medical professional that answered that question on the phone?
 That they’re probably an unqualified quack.
 They’d want you to come in to the office, examine you, have you fill out paperwork to learn your medical history, and ask questions about things more recent.
 And you’d probably happily go along with all that because you’ll be getting help.